Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Self-adjoint extensions of the Laplacian and the Magnetic Laplacian

 For $\alpha, \beta\in \Lambda(\Omega)$ smooth, complex-valued 1-forms in $\Omega$, we define the inner product

-and $\|\cdot\|_{\Lambda}$ the associated norm, which allows to define the space of differential 1-forms with square-integrable coefficients.
+and $\|\cdot\|_{\Lambda}$ the associated norm, which allows for defining the space of differential 1-forms with square-integrable coefficients.
 For the rest of the work we will drop the subindex in the norm and inner product defined above whenever it leads to no confusion.

 We denote by $H^k(\Omega)$ the Sobolev space of class $k$ on $\Omega$ (see \cite{Taylor2011,LionsMagenes1972}), and its norm $\|\Phi\|^2_{H^k(\Omega)}$.
 When there is no risk of confusion about what the manifold $\Omega$ we are working with is, we will simplify the notation and write $\|\cdot\|_k \coloneqq \|\cdot\|_{H^k(\Omega)}$.